We’d ask the same questions, too. (And no, we’re not Republican.) Read more About Us.

 SpeakEasy Digital uses an anonymous process called “cookie matching” to find voters online.
 Cookie matching is the process of taking offline data (like your voter list), and bringing it online to match your data with voter data.
 (Your data and voter data are kept private.)
-This means your ads will be matched, one to one, with an actual voter rather than an entire household (like IP targeting, for example).
+This means your ads will be matched, one to one, with an actual voter rather than an entire household (using techniques such as IP targeting).

 We use a mix of third-party data partners to match the national voter file, so we can can serve ads to your exact voter target online, whether they’re on desktop, mobile or social media.